mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 _Maybe she was a Holragi spy and she's finished her job.
 No, she couldn't be.
 She wouldn-_

 But then my eye caught a blue light on the pebbles.
-An eddy of kanosin within a puddle of hydroderm and blood.
+An eddy of kanosin within an undisturbed puddle of water and blood.
+And a large divot in the pebbles around it.

 _An accident while moving a secret boat?
 No- a struggle.
 How had I not heard this?_